-- To provide a broad training and in-depth experience in Gastroenterology and Hepatology, including inter-relationship with other specialties such as Gastrointestinal Surgery, Histopathology, Microbiology and Radiology, at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Gastroenterology and Hepatology. - 2 To develop clinical skills, knowledge and competence in basic Gastrointestinal (GI) Endoscopy including upper gastrointestinal endoscopy, sigmoidoscopy, and colonoscopy as well as in other procedures such as abdominal ultrasound and liver biopsy. - 3 To develop commitment in continuing medical education and to cultivate enthusiasm in research related to patient management. - 4 To acquire professional competence in training future trainees in Gastroenterology and Hepatology.
+- 1 To provide a broad training and in-depth experience in Gastroenterology and Hepatology, including inter-relationship with other specialties such as Gastrointestinal Surgery, Histopathology, Microbiology and Radiology, at a level sufficient for acquiring professional and procedural competence required of a specialist in Gastroenterology and Hepatology. - 2.
+To develop clinical skills, knowledge and competence in basic Gastrointestinal (GI) Endoscopy including upper gastrointestinal endoscopy, sigmoidoscopy, and colonoscopy as well as in other procedures such as abdominal ultrasonography and liver biopsy. - 3.
+To acquire professional competence in training future trainees in Gastroenterology and Hepatology.

-- This period consists of three years of supervised and accredited training in Gastroenterology and Hepatology.
-The three-year training programme comprises two years of core training in Gastroenterology and Hepatology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College), plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months.
-AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months.
-AND/OR - 1.3 Overseas training in Gastroenterology and Hepatology, which may be accredited for a maximum of six months, with prior approval by the specialty board, AND/ OR - 1.4 Research in Gastroenterology and Hepatology, which may be accredited for a maximum of six months, with prior approval by the specialty board. - To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Gastroenterology and Hepatology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Gastroenterology and Hepatology.
-Fellows who have been trained in Gastroenterology and Hepatology without a broad-based specialty will not be accepted as Trainer in any specialty.

-- 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
+- 1 This period consists of three years of supervised and accredited training in Gastroenterology and Hepatology.
+The three-year training programme comprises two years of core training in Gastroenterology and Hepatology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College), plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Gastroenterology and Hepatology, which may be accredited for a maximum of six months, with prior approval by the specialty board, AND/ OR - 1.4 Research in Gastroenterology and Hepatology, which may be accredited for a maximum of six months, with prior approval by the specialty board. - 2 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Gastroenterology and Hepatology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Gastroenterology and Hepatology.
+Fellows who have been trained in Gastroenterology and Hepatology without a broad-based specialty will not be accepted as Trainer in any specialty. - 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
 The training programme comprises 24 months (cumulative) of core training in a broad-based specialty and 24 months (cumulative) of core training in Gastroenterology and Hepatology. - 3.2 Sequential training: A minimum of five years of supervised training is required.
-The training programme comprises 36 months training in either Gastroenterology and Hepatology or the broad-based specialty followed by 24 months of core training in remaining specialty.
+The training programme comprises 36 months of training in either Gastroenterology and Hepatology or the broad-based specialty followed by 24 months of core training in the remaining specialty.

-1 CORE
+- 1 CORE - (A) Knowledge and professional competency

-(A) Scientific basis and clinical knowledge

 Trainees will be expected to have broad knowledge-based education in the normal structure and function of the gastrointestinal tract and the aetiology, pathophysiology, natural history, clinical manifestation, investigation and management of the entire spectrum of diseases of the gastrointestinal system.
+They are also expected to have acquired the Generic Professional Competencies as stated in the Physician Training under the Hong Kong College of Physicians.